gbmcarlos/php-runtime/README.md

+### What's this
+This project is an AWS Serverless Application that provides support for PHP 7.4 Lambda functions.

+This Application is [published to the AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/eu-west-2/613351270255/php-74-runtime), under the name `php-74-runtime` so it's available for others to find and deploy.

 ### PHP Runtime

 By deploying this Serverless Application, a Lambda Layer and an SSM Parameter will be created in your account.

-The Lambda Layer contains the binaries required to execute PHP, and a full implementation of AWS Lambda API Runtime.
+The Lambda Layer contains the binaries required to execute PHP, and a full implementation of AWS Lambda Runtime.

-The SSM Parameter contains the ARN of the Layer (more details below).
+The SSM Parameter contains the ARN of the Layer.

 ### Using the PHP Runtime

 To use this PHP Runtime, configure a Lambda Function to use a custom runtime, and add the Layer to it.

 If you use an *Infrastructure as Code* tool, such as CloudFormation, the SSM Parameter can be used to get the ARN of the layer, instead of hardcoding it.

-Visit [gbmcarlos/php-runtime](https://github.com/gbmcarlos/php-runtime) for more details on the Function Handler

-### What's this
-This project is an implementation of AWS Lambda Runtime, written in PHP for PHP

-Based on a [basic PHP environment](https://github.com/gbmcarlos/php-stack#php-base), it installs Guzzle, copies the Runtime implementation, and packages the whole thing as a compressed executable PHAR file named `bootstrap` of around 200 kB.

 ### Function Handler